 You may also be wondering how to start investing in real estate with little money and if no cash down real estate investing is a possibility.

-Here are ten strategies you can consider.
+Here are ten investment strategies for beginners you can consider.

 Strategy 1: Wholesale properties to investors